Indonesia seeks more oxygen for COVID-19 sick amid shortage | Health

 Parts of Indonesia lack oxygen supplies as the number of critically ill COVID-19 patients who need it increases, the nation's pandemic response leader said Monday, after dozens of sick people died at a public hospital that ran out of its central supply.

-The government is asking oxygen producers to dedicate their full supply to medical needs and will import it if needed, Pandjaitan said at the virtual news conference.
+The government is asking oxygen producers to dedicate their full supply to medical needs and will import it if needed, Pandjaitan said at a virtual news conference.

-This statement comes after Health Minister Budi Gunadi Sadikit said the government guaranteed oxygen supply for COVID-19 patients on June 26.
+The statement comes after Health Minister Budi Gunadi Sadikit said the government guaranteed oxygen supply for COVID-19 patients on June 25.

 "Their deteriorating condition contributed the most to their deaths," Hermawan said.

-Yogyakarta Gov. Sri Sultan Hamengkubuwono X said the hospitals needed more oxygen than they needed before because of the increasing number of COVID-19 patients in the province.
+Yogyakarta Gov. Sri Sultan Hamengkubuwono X said hospitals need more oxygen than before because of the increasing number of COVID-19 patients in the province.

 "We need more oxygen supply.
 But it does not mean there is no supply at all," he said.

-Pandjaitan said the incubation period means the number of people infected will continuously increase through mid-July.
+Pandjaitan said the incubation period means the number of infected people will continue to increase through mid-July.

 "It can increase again in the future if we cannot be disciplined," he said.